deytalytics/dataproductpoc-docs/index.md

    * Metadata and controls to be posted to a controls input port
    * Audit logs to be pulled from a controls output port
 6. The documentation required:-
-   * Standard REST API docs
+   * Standard REST API docs which provides:-
+      * API Name
+      * API Version
+      * API Query & Field Parameters
+      * A playground for a web developer to test access to the API
   * A link to a data sharing agreement
+  * A link to a data consumption agreement
   * A link to a data lineage diagram which describes the flow of data from the input data port to the output data port
   * A link to a data model of the dataset as seen at the output data port
   * A link to a data dictionary describing the fields in the dataset
 7. [Authentication & Authorisation](dp-authentication.md)
 8. How to [deploy to a cloud platform](cloud-platform-deployment.md)
 9. API naming and versioning